What Makes a Good Trailer Sailer?

 The Jeanneau Sun 2000 is an excellent trailer sailer

 How easy it is to get a boat in and out of the water is probably the thing which separates the real ‘trailer sailers’ from merely ‘trailerable boats’.
 The key factor is typically a boat’s minimum draft.
 Any boat which has a keel which is fully-retractable, preferably right into the hull, has the advantage here.
 Another factor is how easy it is for the keel to be pulled or winched up and how easy it is to raise the rudder(s).
 There are many trailer sailers which excel in these aspects.
-Both the Sportina 680 and the Jeanneau Sun 2000, which we sell regularly, float in only around 30cm of water with their keels and rudders raised.
+The Sportina 680, the Jeanneau Sun 2000 and the Pointer 22, all of which which we sell regularly, float in only around 30cm of water with their keels and rudders raised.
 It should be said that the Jeanneau is especially easy to recover since the swing keel is light to pull up without any winching required.
 If you have serious money to spend, and you want something even more performance orientated, you might also consider the Seascape 24 (now the Beneteau First 24) - again a flush fitting swing keel combined with a superlight boat so it floats in only 25cm of water!
 Swing keels like those on the Jeanneau and the Seascape have the added advantage of raising themselves up when they hit underwater objects too.
 Boats with fixed or protruding keels are harder to get out of the water without getting your feet wet.
-Even shoal draft boats, with keels arranged in tandem like the ETAP 21i, need 70cm of water to float so you will be in well over your knees and the boat will sit higher on its trailer.
+If you do want a fixed keel the consider boats with shoal draft like the Pointer 25 which draws only 1.1m - not bad for a 25 footer.
+Be aware though that shoal draft boats, even those with keels arranged in tandem like the ETAP 21i, need plenty of water to float so you will be in up to your waist and the boat will sit higher on its trailer.

 Finally, a word on mast raising and lowering.
 Most genuine trailer sailers come with a pivoting mast which can be lowered by 2 or 3 crew, using the genoa or spinnaker halyard to replace the forestay.
 Many of these little boats also have their own mast lowering kit which provides leverage when the mast moves past a 45 degree angle and, at the same time, controls the kind of lateral movement which could damage you mast foot and base.
 Using one of these kits is especially handy when launching or recovering single or short-handed.
 The best one we found came in the form of a stowable A-frame on a Swift 18 but there are plenty of good examples available for most of the boats mentioned here.